The-Animonculory/Anvil/README.md

 - Antivirus reports a virus:
 	- You did not follow the steps in [Pre-Installation](#pre-installation).
 Go back and follow it.
-	- If you have followed it then you can fix this by [adding an exclusion for Mod Organizer in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
+	- If you have followed it then you can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation

 ### Stock Game & Root Builder

-Anvil utilises a Wabbajack technology called Stock Game.
+Anvil utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
-This enables greater compatability with other mod-lists.
+This enables greater compatibility with other mod-lists.

-Anvil also utilises Root Builder alongside Stock Game to enable easier management of hooks such as Reshade and Engine Fixes.
+Anvil also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

 ### Post Processing